Green marketing Blog

 In his recently released Greener Products: The Making and Marketing of Sustainable Brands (2012, CRC Press, 222 pp.), Al Iannuzzi offers a detailed and persuasive case for incorporating sustainability into your business model.
 Examining both the making and the marketing of green products, his writing is firmly situated in the language of business — making it a useful resource for both business leaders and students alike.

 Iannuzzi’s message is rooted in two core truths that we believe in strongly.
-First, there is no such thing as a truly green product: every product …Read more...
+First, there is …Read more...

 Posted on January 11, 2012 by Jacquie Ottman & Mark Eisen